 ![]() |

-We bid our farewells to the older folks and pick up the daughter to come with us.
-Apparently, it is common for families to leave the children for grandparents to care for while the parents live and work elsewhere.
-Mr. and Mrs. Amnuay, Supra & Siriwan are professional teachers at a large city school which later we visit that day many miles away from this town.
-We head off to the Amnuay’s store & gas station to meet up with our captain and the owner of the long-tailed boat for our ocean cruise.
-First, we have to unload all the boxes off the back of the truck for the hired staff to stock the shelves.
+We bid farewell to the older generation and pick up their daughter to join us.
+It is common for families to leave their children with grandparents while the parents live and work elsewhere.
+Mr. and Mrs. Amnuay, as well as Supra and Siriwan, are professional teachers at a large city school, which we plan to visit later that day, many miles away from this town.

 ![]() |